software-mansion/protostar/website/docs/tutorials/guides/testing.md

 ## Cheatcodes

-Most of the time, testing smart contracts only with assertions is not enough.
-Some test cases requires manipulating the state of the blockchain, as well as checking for reverts and events.
+Most of the time, testing smart contracts with assertions only is not enough.
+Some test cases require manipulating the state of the blockchain, as well as checking for reverts and events.
 For that reason, Protostar provides a set of cheatcodes.

 Cheatcodes are available in [hints](https://www.cairo-lang.org/docs/hello_cairo/program_input.html#hints).
 You don't have to import anything.
 When Protostar runs tests, it replaces some core elements in [cairo-lang](https://pypi.org/project/cairo-lang/) library and inject cheatcodes to the hint scope.